cybera/GithubIntroduction/README.md

 # Prerequisites
 - Basic unix commands (ls, cd, mkdir, echo, cat)

+# Main Git Commands
+Most of the time you'll be using only these five commands:
+- git add: adds files to "staging area"
+- git commit: saves files in "staging area"
+- git pull: download changes from remote
+- git push: upload changes to remote
+- git status: display current information

+Less frequently, you'll need to use these as well:
+- git clone: copy an entire repository
+- git log: display historic/version information
+- git branch: create or list repository branches
+- git checkout: retrieve other versions of code

+Much of the Git version control can be done through an IDE GUI like VS Code as well as using the command line.

 # Installing Git Locally:
 1. MacOS: `brew install git` or `https://sourceforge.net/projects/git-osx-installer/`
 2. Linux